 - Za’Quan Bryan, injured, out

-With head coach PJ Fleck’s undefeated streak at bowl games on the line, three Golden Gophers players have already announced that they are opting out of Friday’s Rate Bowl.
-Meanwhile, AJ Turner is already out for the season, while a few players have a low chance of being able to play.
+With head coach PJ Fleck’s undefeated streak at bowl games on the line, three Minnesota Golden Gophers players have already announced that they are opting out of Friday’s Rate Bowl.
+AJ Turner is out for the season, and a few players have a low chance of playing.

 Related: